karmenatwork/4_CB_employees_turnover/README.md

     5.2.
 Train a Random Forest Classifier model, apply the 5-fold CV, and plot the classification report

     5.3.
 Train a Gradient Boosting Classifier model, apply the 5-fold CV, and plot the classification report

+6. Identify the best model and justify the evaluation metrics used

+    6.1 Find the ROC/AUC for each model and plot the ROC curve

+    6.2 Find the confusion matrix for each of the models

+    6.3 Explain which metric needs to be used from the confusion matrix - Recall or Precision?

+7. Suggest various retention strategies for targeted employees

+    7.1 Using the best model, predict the probability of employee turnover in the test data

+    7.2 Based on the probability score range below, categorize the employees into four zones and suggest your thoughts on the retention strategies for each zone

+    - Safe Zone (Green) (Score < 20%)

+    - Low Risk Zone (Yellow) (20% < Score < 60%)

+    - Medium Risk Zone (Orange) (60% < Score < 90%)

+    - High Risk Zone (Red) (Score > 90%).